 Your premium will not change (unless you choose inflation linked cover).

-The premium is calculated by the insurer based on several factors, which is reviewed throughout the course of the policy.
+The premium is calculated by the insurance provider based on several factors, which is reviewed throughout the course of the policy.
 Payments aren’t guaranteed to stay the same.

 How much will your income protection cost?

-With income protection, it’s common for insurers to group it into four or more types of risks.
+With income protection, it’s common for insurance providers to group it into four or more types of risks.
 This can be a significant factor in determining the premium of your insurance, although other factors are considered including your health and whether you smoke.
 The four main classes are: